 Several factors can affect cymbidium flower spike growth, including light, temperature, watering, and fertilization.

-- Light: Cymbidium flower spikes grow with light.
+Cymbidium flower spikes grow with light.
 Orchids need intense light to bloom, yet direct sunlight might injure them.
 They need bright, indirect light and shade to set buds and grow correctly.

-- Temperature: Temperature also affects the growth of flower spikes on cymbidium plants.
+Temperature also affects the growth of flower spikes on cymbidium plants.
 The orchids like it when the temperature is between 60 and 70 degrees Fahrenheit (15 and 21 degrees Celsius), and the humidity is between 50 and 70%.
 If the temperature is too high or too low, it can change how the flowers grow and develop.

-- Watering and fertilization: Watering and fertilizing are also essential factors that can affect the growth of the spike.
+Watering and fertilizing are also essential factors that can affect the growth of the spike.
 Keep orchids wet but not soaked.
 Overwatering causes root rot, and underwatering drops buds.
 Orchids need balanced fertilization every 2-3 weeks to develop robust and healthy.

-- Pests and disease: Pests and diseases can also slow the spike’s growth.
+Pests and diseases can also slow the spike’s growth.
 Spider mites, scale insects, and mealybugs attack cymbidium orchids.
 Root rot and fungal and bacterial infections can impede spike growth.
 Keep orchids clean and watch for symptoms of pests and illness to prevent them.
 To fix a problem, act immediately.

 Environment, care, pest, and disease management affect cymbidium flower spike growth.
 Understanding these characteristics and caring for orchids can help them flourish.